arifpucit/data-science/README.md

 # data-science
 This repository contains all the notebooks files along with other resources like datasets and images.
+For Lecture Slides and other misc resources visit: http://arifbutt.me

 Section-1 gives the overview of Data Science and Machine Learning in general.
 The tools and technologies involved Section-2 covers the basic concepts of Python programming.
 Optional for those who are comfortable programming in Python.